oceans404/nillion-signature-tools/README.md

 2. Edit `.streamlit/secrets.toml` to add [a valid Nillion Network configuration](https://docs.nillion.com/network-configuration) and a funded Nilchain key

+Also add a Base Sepolia enabled Alchemy API Key to the file - alchemy_api_key

 ### Running the App

 Start the local streamlit app: